-Two hours An introduction to the study of vertebrates with emphasis on their comparative anatomy.
+Two hours 311.
+VERTEBRATE ZOÖLOGY An introduction to the study of vertebrates with emphasis on their comparative anatomy.
 Evolution problems are discussed.
 One lecture and one laboratory period a week.
-Laboratory fee, \$3.00.
+Laboratory fee,

-312.VERTEBRATE ZOÖLOGY Three hours

-A continuation of 311.
+Three hours 312.
+VERTEBRATE ZOÖLOGY A continuation of 311.
 Two lectures and one laboratory period a week.
 Laboratory fee, \$3.00.

-TEACHING BIOLOGY 330m.Points of view, contents, and methods of teaching biology, and human physiology and hygiene.
+330m.TEACHING BIOLOGY Points of view, contents, and methods of teaching biology, and human physiology and hygiene.
 Prerequisite: twenty hours of Biology.